 (2) After each stage the leaders of each category will receive their leader jerseys from the organizer.
 These must be worn the following day during the entire stage.

 (3) Every Participant must carry their Participant ID throughout the entire Event.

 (1) Every Participant receives a transponder during the accreditation at the start location.

 (2) The transponder serves to record the individual time.

 (4) The Transponder must be returned by every Participant to the appropriately signposted point in the finishing area of the final stage.
-Receipt will be confirmed there in writing.
-Confirmation of return should be retained by the Participant as proof.

 (2) For Participants who do not pass the checkpoints and/or do not attain the minimum passing times at the measurement points, the following applies: